-Concord is a dual-site, full-scope servicer for clients who are owners and originators of consumer receivables, secured and unsecured, across a variety of asset classes including home improvement, solar, energy efficiency, vacation ownership, and landholdings.
-Founded in 1988, Concord services 2M consumer obligations totaling $6.7B, of which $1.7B are part of asset-backed securitizations.
-Concord also serves as a backup servicer for $2.9B of consumer receivables that are part of structured financings.
+Concord is a dual-site, full-scope servicer for clients who are owners and originators of consumer receivables, secured and unsecured, across a variety of asset classes including home improvement, solar, energy efficiency, and vacation ownership.
+Founded in 1988, Concord services two million+ consumer obligations totaling $7.7 billion, of which $2 billion+ are part of asset-backed securitizations.
+In addition to primary loan servicing, Concord also serves as a master/backup servicer for approximately 110,000 loans with combined balances of $2.25 billion.

 1998 – 10 years in business: Servicing 122,000 accounts totaling more than $180 million.

 2002 – 15 years in business: Servicing 350,000 accounts totaling more than $350 million.

 2003 – Concord introduces INTERLINK®, a proprietary, award-winning, real-time, browser-based technology platform providing access to consumer information.

 2006 – Concord opens a regional office in Mexico City to support Mexican consumer accounts.